 Instead of the wasted time and spaced-out minds that characterize cyber-stupor— digital tech can just as readily be used to enhance creativity, heal infirmities and augment our mental faculties.

-No matter how good a piece of software, be it a subliminal app or otherwise— it’s digital— it won’t replace your in the world, full-bodied activities — like— yoga, working out, meditation, or the special, unhooked chill time that you share with your family, friends and loved ones.
+No matter how good a piece of software, be it a subliminal app or otherwise— it’s digital— it won’t replace your in-the-world, full-bodied activities— like— yoga, working out, meditation, or the special, unhooked chill time that you share with your family, friends and loved ones.
 It’s not supposed to!
-The best that any mind enhancement app can do is:
+The best that any mind enhancement app can offer is to—

 - augment your concentration, will-power, and perseverance,